-Aircraft storage requirements are driven by operational requirements, aircraft size, local climate and owner preferences.
+Operational requirements drive aircraft storage requirements including aircraft size, local climate, and owner preferences.
 For based aircraft, the harsh winters in the upper Midwest drive all owners to seek aircraft storage facilities rather than outdoor parking on an aircraft parking apron.
 Owners prefer to have covered, secure storage for their aircraft with space for other aeronautical facilities including an office or maintenance/storage areas.
 All based aircraft at GFK are stored in aircraft storage hangars.
 Transient aircraft travel to airports for up to a few days at a time.
 These aircraft typically park on the aircraft apron or seek temporary indoor aircraft storage, especially during adverse weather conditions.